freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 ## Installing image updates to air-gapped environments

-Three steps are required:
+To install a container image to an environment without a network connection, three steps are required:

 1. Prepare the archive
 2. Transfer the archive to the air-gapped system
 3. Install the archive on the air-gapped system

-This archive will contain all the needed material to validate that the new container image has been signed and is valid.
+This archive will contain all the needed material to ensure the new container image has been signed and is valid.

 On the machine on which you prepare the packages (of course, adapt to the architecture you want to target):